salesforce/lwc-rfcs/text/0000-error-boundary.md

     }
 }
 ```
-The renderedError() method works like a JavaScript catch {} block, but for components.
+The `renderedError()` method works like a JavaScript `catch` block, but for components.
 Only class components can be error boundaries.

 ```html